TAGGING THE TREASURES

 Shortlisted For Historic England Angel Award

 Tagging the Treasures was an extremely successful Project which made the Collection available to everyone.

 Over sixty volunteers from the community worked on the Project and enjoyed relevant talks on all aspects of research, curating, conservation and exhibition building by experts in the field.
 The actual research was overseen by Friend, Veronica McDonnell.

 Tagging The Treasures was on the shortlist for an Historic England Angel Award (Research Category) and was one of six finalists.
 Some of the main players involved had an exciting, all expenses paid trip to London for the Awards Ceremony at the Palace Theatre.

 Heritage Lottery Fund Success

-Tagging The Treasures was conceived by Heather Davis of the Lancashire Museum Service together with the then chair of FDFAS, Hilary Alcock, and Marie Riley of FDFAS was the first Project Manager who put in the bid for funds and was in control for the first year.
+Tagging The Treasures was conceived by Heather Davis of the Lancashire Museum Service together with the then chair of FDFAS, Hilary Alcock.
+Marie Riley of FDFAS was the first Project Manager who put in the bid for funds and was in control for the first year.

-Tagging the Treasures increased awareness of the LSA Art Collection exponentially.
+Tagging the Treasures was instrumental in promoting and raising awareness of the Lytham St Annes Art Collection.

 Benefits For Members